predrag3141/pslq_vs_lwe/README.md

 The experiment in this repository shows that attacking LWE with PSLQ may hold some promise.
 The next step is to implement PSLQ with adaptations to perform better with integer inputs.
 This implementation should be capable of arbitrary precision, in order to attack LWE with more realistic _m_, _n_ and _q_.

 Lastly, it's worth mentioning that there is a way to defend against this attack, and perhaps other lattice reduction attacks.
-Notice that PSLQ must find small coefficients of _q_, _base_ _q_, _base_<sup>2</sup> _q_, ..., and _base_<sup>n-1</sup> _q_; but the private key, _x_, does not have to make these coefficients small.
+Notice that PSLQ will tend to find small coefficients of the _n_ _base_<sup>_i_</sup> _q_.
+A randomly chosen private key, _x_, makes these coefficients small (~sqrt(nq)).
+But a carefully chosen _x_ could make the causals coefficient of _base_<sup>_i_</sup> large.
 To defend on lattice attacks like this one, it will help if
 - _x_ be the only solution of _Ax_ = _u_ small enough for Alice to calculate _bit_ and
 - _x_ be chosen so that at least one <_a_<sub>i</sub>, _x_> be a large multiple of _q_ that a lattice reduction algorithm will reject.

 The above is difficult to pull off -- especially the first bullet -- and it is not a complete answer to lattice attacks.
 For example, the attacker can still launch a statistical attack on biased plaintext, even without calculating _bit_ correctly every time, by finding a small enough _y_ such that _Ay_ = _u_.
-But choosing _x_ so that at least one <_a_<sub>i</sub>, _x_> is a large multiple of _q_ is probably a good practice.
+But choosing _x_ so that some of the <_a_<sub>i</sub>, _x_> are large multiples of _q_ is probably a good practice.